 Setmelanotide and its trade name Imcivree, has now been approved for weight loss and weight maintenance in children aged six years and older with obesity resulting from three rare genetic conditions.
-These genetic conditions include
+These genetic conditions include:

-• POMC(Pro-Opiomelanocortin) deficiency
+• POMC (Pro-opiomelanocortin) deficiency

 • Proprotein subtilisin/kexin type 1 (PCSK1) deficiency